-I’m a racist – not the kind of racist who hurts people – but the kind of racist who was ignorant of the 400+ year untold history of POC in this country and not really understanding the systemic racism impacting POC.
+I’m a racist – not the kind of racist who hurts people – but the kind of racist who was ignorant of the 400+ year untold history of BIPOC (Black, Indigenous, People of Color) in this country and not really understanding the systemic racism impacting BIPOC.
 After all, being white – not my problem.
 I was socialized in all things white.
 I grew up in white communities, attended primarily white schools including college, white Boy Scout troop, and white church.
 I’ve had the tailwinds of white privilege all of my life.

-One POC, replied to me in front of the whole group, “This is a white person’s job!”
+One BIPOC, replied to me in front of the whole group, “This is a white person’s job!”
 I was shocked!
 This began my diversity journey to exploring my white privilege and racism.
-I did have a couple of POC come to me and asked for more information on what becoming an adjunct entailed.
-One of those POC became one of my closest, dearest friends, and opened my eyes to being a POC.
+I did have a couple of BIPOC come to me and asked for more information on what becoming an adjunct entailed.
+One of those BIPOC became one of my closest, dearest friends, and opened my eyes to being a BIPOC.

 The diversity journey intensified in 2009 when our daughter came out to her mother and me that she was gay.
 I had to confront my “gay fragility!” and my heterosexual privilege.